numiralofe/fuzzy-sec/pages/monitoring_logging.md

 }
 ````

-The deploy prometheus on the nomad cluster to gather data from containers/services/raw_payloads that are registered in consul.
+Then deploy prometheus on the nomad cluster to gather data from containers/services/raw_payloads that are registered in consul.

 ````
     task "prometheus" {